vanvoorden/Trivially-Identical-Sample/.github/README.md

 Let’s look closer at `SortedOrders.Storage`:

-* Our `update(orders:searchText:sortOrder:)` method passes these values to a `shouldUpdate(orders:searchText:sortOrder:)` method.
+* Our `update(orders:searchText:sortOrder:)` method passes these values to a `shouldUpdateOutput(orders:searchText:sortOrder:)` method.
 This returns `true` to indicate we should compute a new `output` value.
 * Our `wrappedValue` returns our computed `output`.
 Because `DynamicProperty` will call `update` *before* our view `body` is computed our `output` should have already been computed.
 We will crash with `fatalError` for now to indicate this is being used outside of a traditional SwiftUI lifecycle.

-Let’s take a closer look at the `shouldUpdate(orders:searchText:sortOrder:)` method.
+Let’s take a closer look at the `shouldUpdateOutput(orders:searchText:sortOrder:)` method.
 We start by testing if our current `output` is `nil`.
 If we have never computed an `output` then we return `true` to indicate we must compute one.
-We then begin by testing the `orders` value called from `update` against the *previous* `orders` value at the time we computed our last `output` value.
+If we do have a computed `output`, we test the `orders` value called from `update` against the *previous* `orders` value at the time we computed our last `output` value.
 If these values are *not* equal by value equality we return true to indicate we must compute a new `output`.
 Remember: this is a `O(n)` operation that potentially visits *every* data model element in our `Array`.

 Let’s refactor our `OrdersTable` view component to use this new memoized dynamic property.